GSS-Cogs/csvw-example/SDG/README.md

 To make our data transformable we need to make a few basic formatting changes to the data on the observation file (we'll explain the rationale as we go), as follows:

-- Sex Column: we're switching Male, Female, "" () entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)
+- Sex Column: we're switching the sex entries to M, F, T (total - in place of blanks) to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code.

 - Age Column: we'll replace the blank entries (denoting all ages) with 'Total'.